 Richmond Jewish Cemetery preserves the traditions of our heritage while serving today's modern Jewish community.

-From its inception, RJC was designed in a manner to allow interfaith family members to be buried close to each other in a respectful and beautiful setting.
+From its inception, RJC was designed to provide interfaith family members an option to cremation, God forbid, or improper burial for either spouse.
+By purchasing two adjacent cemeteries, one non-denominational and the other Jewish, we are able to provide burial for both partners close to one another in a respectful and beautiful setting.
 The architecture and landscaping were specially crafted to abide by Jewish law while providing proper respect and burial for all people.

 Each grave site will feature an upright tombstone, a tradition dating back to our forefathers who purchased plots and marked them with upright stones so that they could easily be seen and recognized by future generations.
 Tombstones will all be of a similar size symbolizing the unity and equality of our people.